 Inland border facility location

 As you will likely be aware, archaeological investigations commenced on site in December last year.
 It has since been identified that additional archaeological investigations are required on the Roman Road.
-These works need to be carried out as part of the continuing investigations and survey work on the White Cliffs site, ahead of any construction work beginning should the application for planning permission for the site be successful.
+These works need to be carried out as part of the continuing investigations and survey work on the Dover site, ahead of any construction work beginning should the application for planning permission for the site be successful.

 To allow the byway and North Downs Way to remain open to the public a minor, short-term diversion is required to re-route the byway and North Downs Way around the areas where work will be taking place.
 To implement a diversion, a Temporary Traffic Regulation Order (TTRO) is needed to authorise the closure of the affected areas of the byway.
 This process is managed by the Public Rights of Way team at Kent County Council, the highways authority for Kent.